-Finally, a big thank you to both our shareholders and customers who truly deserve the accolades because you create the biggest impact on our business.
-Without you, there is no community investment program.
-By banking with us you are directly contributing to building a stronger community and the more we can grow by attracting more business, the more we can all make a difference.
+Finally, a big thank you to our Shareholders and Customers who truly deserve the accolades because they create the biggest impact on our business.
+As we strive to grow and to remain profitable and relevant we value your ongoing support.

+By banking with us you are directly contributing to building a stronger community and the more we can grow the more we can all make a difference.

-Edyta Wyatt Branch Manager Community Bank Trentham & Districts
+Edyta Wyatt Branch Manager